 All lost property is returned to the South Bank Visitor Centre.
 If you have something you want to hand in, or are looking for a lost item, please contact the Visitor Centre on (07) 3867 2111, email them at visit@south-bank.net.au or visit them at the ground level of South Bank House, Stanley Street Plaza (next to Max Brenner).

 South Bank is home to an incredible range of dining options to suit every taste and occasion.
-Discover the complete line-up of South Bank dining options here.
+Visit our Eat & Drink page to see the complete line-up of South Bank dining options.

 Yes.
 Strollers are available for hire from the South Bank Visitor Information Centre, located in Stanley Street Plaza.
 More information, including hire fees can be found here.